British Transport Commission: Other activities

 British Transport Advertising sold space on premises and vehicles.

-British Transport Docks (today known as Associated British Ports), comprising 32 ports taken over from the railway companies.

 The BTC had its own film production company, British Transport Films.

 The British Transport Commission Police was formed chiefly by the amalgamation of the various railway constabularies.

-The shipping executive included former railway steamer services, primarily to France and Ireland and around the Scottish coast, and investments in Associated Humber Lines and the Atlantic Steam Navigation Company.
+Former railway steamer services, primarily to France and Ireland and around the Scottish coast, and investments in Associated Humber Lines and the Atlantic Steam Navigation Company (including the Transport Ferry Service), were part of the Railway Executive.
+The passenger ferry services of the former railway companies were also operated; these eventually became Sealink.

-Tramways: the South London tramways of London Transport, all of which were abandoned by 5 July 1952.
+The South London tramways of London Transport, all of which were abandoned by 5 July 1952, were part of the London Transport Executive.

-The Travel & Holidays executive traded as Thomas Cook & Son.

 Abolition

 By the late 1950s the BTC was in serious financial difficulties, largely due to the economic performance of the railways.
 It was criticised as an overly bureaucratic system of administering transport services and had failed to develop an integrated transport system (such as integrated ticketing and timetabling).
-It was abolished by Harold Macmillan's Conservative government under the Transport Act 1962 and replaced by five successor bodies:
+It was abolished by Harold Macmillan's Conservative government under the Transport Act 1962 (10 & 11 Eliz.
+2. c.
+46) and replaced by five successor bodies: